 Satellite III MS 103 began in 1997 as a program at a failing middle school to give low-achieving students additional support and resources.
 It became a school in 2004, with MS 117 former math teacher Kenyatte Reid as principal.
 Reid left in 2010 to start the Eagle Academy, an all male school in Queens.
 An interim principal came in for less than a year before Beatrice Thompson was appointed in March 2011.
 In 2012, the Department of Education said it considered Satelitte III a failing school and announced it would be closed by 2014.
 A new middle school, the Urban Assembly Unison School replaced Satellite III beginning with a 6th grade in 2012.

-Satellite III is located on the third floor of a pleasant elementary school in Clinton Hill, PS 56.
-Both schools integrate special needs students from a District 75 program also housed in the building.
-That arrangement is continuing at the new middle school.
+Satellite III was located on the third floor of a pleasant elementary school in Clinton Hill, PS 56.
+Both schools integrated special needs students from a District 75 program also housed in the building.
+That arrangement is continuing at the Unison middle school.